Quansight-Labs/free-threaded-compatibility/docs/thread_sanitizer.md

 ### Reporting TSan issues in your dependencies

-It is possible, or even likely in cases where TSan testing has not been used before, that you will see races coming code in your dependencies.
+It is possible, or even likely in cases where TSan testing has not been used before, that you will see races coming from code in your dependencies.
 If you've found a race in a project that already does TSan testing, then just go ahead and make a bug report including the TSan race report and steps to reproduce the race.